 Traditional model-building approaches tend to separate the solution to these two problems.
 This is achieved assuming flavour-blind dynamics close to the electroweak (EW) scale to screen the Higgs sector from heavy dynamics, and flavour-full dynamics at much higher energies to generate the flavour hierarchies.
 From a general quantum field theory perspective, this is certainly a viable option: the Yukawa couplings are marginal operators whose origin could be attributed to very high energy scales.
 This separation leads to the so-called Minimal Flavour Violating (MFV) paradigm [1], which has the important phenomenological advantage of minimising corrections to the precisely tested sector of rare flavour-changing neutral-current processes (FCNCs).
-However, the advantage of MFV in the pre-LHC era has turned into a disadvantage nowadays [2, 3].
-The null results coming from high-energy searches at the LHC suggest that if we aim to minimize fine-tuning in the Higgs field - then it is advantageous to give up the assumption of flavour universality: NP coupled primarily to third-generation fermions and the Higgs can more easily escape the constraints from direct search and thus be lighter and more natural.
-This instrinsic flavour non-universality, in turn, suggests the flavour puzzle and electroweak hierarchy problem could be inexorably related, and motivates the consideration of NP models that address both simultaneously [2].
+However, the advantage of MFV in the pre-LHC era has turned into a disadvantage nowadays [2, 3]: strong bounds from direct searches on flavour-universal new physics make it less effective for solving the EW hierarchy problem.
+The high-energy searches at the LHC are sending a clear signal: to minimise the fine-tuning in the Higgs sector, flavour non-universal New Physics (NP) is needed at the TeV scale, which in turn suggests the flavour puzzle and electroweak hierarchy problem are inexorably related and must be addressed simultaneously [2].
 In this paper, we combine the hypothesis of a composite Higgs, in the spirit of the minimal composite Higgs model originally proposed in [4, 5], with the idea of flavour deconstruction, along the lines developed recently in [2, 6].
-As we will demonstrate, combining these two hypotheses provides significant benefits, as it allows new physics coupled dominantly to the third generation, responsible for the stability of the Higgs sector, to lie in the few TeV domain.
+As we will demonstrate, combining these two hypotheses provides significant benefits, as it allows new-physics coupled dominantly to the third generation, responsible for the stability of the Higgs sector, to lie in the few TeV domain.

 In composite models the Higgs is assumed to be the pseudo Nambu-Goldstone boson (pNGB) of a new strongly interacting sector, much like the pions in QCD (see [7] for a comprehensive review).
 Being a composite state, the Higgs is protected from quantum corrections induced by dynamics occurring at energies above the compositeness scale.
 Moreover, the shift symmetry associated to Goldstone bosons allows a scale separation between the Higgs mass term and the confinement scale of the new strong dynamics [8].
-This scale separation cannot be large, and the Higgs mass term (and the electroweak scale) is radiatively generated by the unavoidable breaking of the global symmetry of the composite sector induced by the Yukawa couplings and the SM gauge fields.
+This scale separation cannot be large, and the Higgs mass term (and the electroweak scale) is radiatively generated by the unavoidable breaking of the global symmetry of the composite sector induced by the Yukawa couplings and coupling to the SM gauge fields.
 Present constraints from EW observables and Higgs physics, as well as the absence of direct signals of new dynamics, imply that the scale associated to the new dynamics must lie above about 1 TeV.
 This little hierarchy between the EW and the composite scales would still be acceptable to minimise fine tuning in the Higgs potential.